EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 Prioritize co-regulation and safety before jumping into processing.

-Emotional Awareness, Alexithymia, and Interoception Challenges
+Emotional Awareness, Alexithymia, and Interoception Differences

 Not all neurodivergent people are easily able to identify, describe, or track emotions in the body.
 Alexithymia (difficulty recognizing and naming emotions) and interoception challenges (difficulty sensing internal body states) are common experiences for autistic, ADHD, and other neurodivergent individuals.